Kaffir (racial term): Namibia

-Much as in South Africa the term was used as a general derogatory reference to blacks.
+As in South Africa, the term was used in Namibia as a general derogatory reference to black people.
 A 2003 report by the Namibian Labour Resource and Research Institute states:

-Kaffir in the Namibian context was a derogatory term which mainly referred to blacks in general but more particularly to black workers as people who do not have any rights and who should also not expect any benefits except favours which bosses ('baas') could show at their own discretion.
+Kaffir in the Namibian context was a derogatory term which mainly referred to blacks in general but more particularly to black workers as people who do not have any rights and who should also not expect any benefits except favours which bosses ('basse') could show at their own discretion.

 Modern usage

-Post-apartheid South Africa

-In 2000, the parliament of South Africa enacted the Promotion of Prevention of Unfair Discrimination Act.
-The Act's primary objectives include the prevention of hate speech terms, such as kaffir:
+In 2000, the Parliament of South Africa enacted the Promotion of Equality and Prevention of Unfair Discrimination Act.
+The act's primary objectives, according to a press statement published by the Department of Justice and Constitutional Development on 27 November 2004, are as follows: